 And as an added bonus, I was able to cut this soap after 4 hours!
 I am the world’s most impatient person when it comes to cutting soap so this was perfect for me. 🙂

 Fluid Hot Process Soap Recipe

 Sodium Hydroxide – 4.42 oz.

 Sodium Lactate – 2 teaspoons (added to lye water)

 Agave (or sugar) – 2 teaspoons (added to lye water)

 Yogurt – 2 tablespoons (added to cooked soap)

-Essential Oil – 1 oz. (added to traced soap)
+Essential Oil – 1 oz. (added to cooked soap)